Frequently Asked Questions

 Are you part of a chain or franchise?

 AABC is an independent school that is part of an affiliate network from which it finds its inspiration and receives mentorship from the founding Acton Academy in Austin, Texas.
 Our network of affiliates is passionate about revolutionizing education, pursuing best practices, and protecting a learner-driven environment.
-Each affiliate follows their own methods in keeping with these commitments and varies based on the leadership at each school and community they serve.
+Each affiliate follows its methods in keeping with these commitments and varies based on the leadership at each school and community they serve.

 Are you accredited?